gorules/zen/README.md

 By incorporating the "Decision" node, developers can modularize decision logic, promoting reusability and maintainability in complex systems.

+To use the decision node, you would need to publish the decision model and then refer to that in other decision models.

 ## Support matrix

 | Arch            | Rust               | NodeJS             | Python             | Go                 |